5 Benefits of the Internet of Things (IoT) for SMBs

 For example, 46% of businesses that adopted IoT strategies experienced efficiency gains, despite the fact that only 29% expected such gains in the first place.

-78% of companies say the introducing IoT into the workplace has improved the effectiveness of their IT team, and 75% find it has increased profitability.
+78% of companies say that introducing IoT into the workplace has improved the effectiveness of their IT team and 75% find it has increased profitability.

 While many businesses strive to create revenue from their digital services, many lack a cohesive strategy to do so.
-IoT is a game-changer in this respect, as advanced analytics, artificial intelligence, and smart utility grids make it easy for SMBs to collect actionable data needed to provide the value their customers are seeking.
+For that, IoT is a game-changer, as advanced analytics, artificial intelligence, and smart utility grids make it easy for SMBs to collect actionable data needed to provide the value their customers are seeking.

-These analytics provide new insights that are not only being utilized to create new business models, but completely redefining traditional industries.
+These analytics provide new insights that are not only being used to create new business models but completely redefining traditional industries.

 For example, IoT sensors on automobiles that can track speed and driving habits help insurers optimize rates on automobile insurance.
 Retailers can use IoT to measure in-store foot traffic to optimize displays for maximum impact based on customer habits.